Determinacy of Refinements to the Difference Hierarchy of Co-analytic Sets: Introduction

 It was then shown in \cite{Friedman71} that actually $0^\sharp$ implies $\Det(3\hyp\Pi^1_1)$, the third level of the difference hierarchy.
 Eventually the full strength of $0^\sharp$ came out in a proof by Martin (available in Martin's unpublished book manuscript \cite{MartinUP} or an account by DuBose \cite{DuBose90}) that

 \begin{thm*}[Martin]

 \end{thm*}

-The much stronger principle of $0^\dagger$ was found to imply $\Det((\omega^2+1)\hyp\Pi^1_1)$.
-Intermediate results were sought; in \cite{Martin90} Martin proves $\Det(\omega^2\hyp\mathbf\ca)$ from a measurable cardinal and, providing inspiration for our current results, proves $\Det(\omega^2\hyp\mathbf\ca+\mathbf\Delta^1_1)$ from the same hypothesis.
+The much stronger principle of $0^\dagger$ was found to imply $\Det((\omega^2+1)\hyp\Pi^1_1)$, and indeed this is an exact equivalence.
+Intermediate results were sought; in \cite{Martin90} Martin proves $\Det(\omega^2\hyp\mathbf\ca)$ from a measurable cardinal and, providing inspiration for our current results, proves $\Det(\Delta(\omega^2+1)\hyp\mathbf\ca)$ and hence $\Det(\omega^2\hyp\mathbf\ca+\mathbf\Delta^1_1)$ from the same hypothesis.
 Nonetheless a weaker hypothesis was sought and found in \cite{Welch96}, the paper on which this is based: \begin{thm*}[Welch] There exists a \emph{clever mouse} iff $\Det(\omega^2\hyp\ca)$. \end{thm*} A clever mouse is a certain type of iterable model.
 Principles such as $0^\sharp$ and $0^\dagger$ can be viewed in terms of mice, as well, so this result in some sense exists on the same continuum.

 The difference hierarchy is already a refinement of the projective hierarchy, here, so we consider further refinements; if $\Gamma\subseteq\ca$ is a pointclass, $\omega^2\hyp\ca+\Gamma$ is viewed as $(\omega^2+1)\hyp\ca$ with the final set in the $\omega^2+1$-sequence being constrained to being $\Gamma$.
 Using the methods in \cite{Welch96}, we find that such results are closely connected to the determinacy of a class related to $\Gamma$ which we call $\wt\Gamma$.
 This is the analogue of $\Gamma$ in a larger space, arising from the auxiliary game used in Section \ref{sec:Determinacy from Indiscernibility} , and in Section \ref{sub:Effective Descriptive Set Theory in Uncountable Spaces} we will spend some time developing the theory of this space.